ButterCMS Logo

 Product::has('category')->isAvailable()->latest()->get();

-Follow the PSR Standards as stated here, and also use the naming conventions accepted by the Laravel community which will help in organizing your files.
-Using consistent naming conventions is important because inconsistencies can cause confusion which will eventually lead to error.
-A tabular guideline is provided below.
+Follow the PSR Standards as stated here, and also use the naming conventions accepted by the Laravel community, which will help in organizing your files.
+Using consistent naming conventions is important because inconsistencies can cause confusion, which will eventually lead to errors.
+Here's a tabular guideline:

 What